The 3 C’s of E-Commerce That Can Attract and Delight Your Customers

 What is Experience-Driven Marketing?

-As the name suggests, experience-driven marketing is a particular approach that revolves around the perception and engagement of customers with the end goal of making them choose your products and services.
+As the name suggests, experience-driven marketing is a particular approach that revolves around the perception and engagement of customers with the end goal of attract delight customers and making them choose your products and services.

 We use the term ‘perception’ because it involves knowing how to sell your brand and everything that comes with it, to make a positive impression on the online community.

-And we say ‘engagement’ because half of the goal is to create a good business-to-customer relationship that will encourage them to do repeat business with your brand and spread word about what you have to offer.
+And we say ‘engagement’ because half the goal is to create a good business-to-customer relationship that will encourage them to do repeat business with your brand and spread the word about what you offer.

 Experience-Driven Marketing and the 3 C’s

-If you haven’t heard about the 3 C’s of marketing, here’s something to remember: Each of the concepts of these three points are fairly effective on their own, but they are meant to be considered alongside the other two points to get the most results.
+If you haven’t heard about the 3 C’s of marketing, here’s something to remember: Each of the concepts of these three points is fairly effective on its own, but they are meant to be considered alongside the other two points to get the most results.

 These 3’s, connection, context, and content, are all interconnected.
-For example, in order to achieve maximum efficacy with one, applying ideas from the others is necessary.
+For example, in order to achieve maximum efficacy with one another, applying ideas from others is necessary.

 So, with that in mind, let’s dive in: